#kinematics #ik #path-planning #collision-detection #opw

 Constraints

 Since 1.1.0, it is possible to set constraints for the joints.
-Robot poses where any of the joints are outside the specified constraint range are not included into returned list of solutions.
+Robot poses where any of the joints are outside the specified constraint range are not included in the returned list of solutions.
 It is also possible to influence the sorting of the result list by giving some preference to the center of constraints.

 Constraints are specified by providing two angles, from and to, for every joint.
 If from < to, the valid range spans between from and to.
 If from > to, the valid range spans over the 0°, wrapping around.
 For instance, if from = 5° and to = 15°, values 6°, 8°, and 11° are valid, while values like 90°, and 180° are not.
 If from = 15° and to = 5° (the opposite), values 16°, 17°, 100°, 180°, 359°, 0°, 1°, 3°, 4° are valid, while 6°, 8°, and 11° are not.

-Constraints are tested for the range from -2π to 2π, but as angles repeat with period of 2π, the constraint from -π to π already permits free rotation, covering any angle.
+Constraints are tested for the range from -2π to 2π, but as angles repeat with the period of 2π, the constraint from -π to π already permits free rotation, covering any angle.

 Since 1.7.0, convenience method exists to specify constraints as ranges in degrees.

-Jacobian: torgues and velocities
+Jacobian: torques and velocities

 Since 1.3.2, it is possible to obtain the Jacobian that represents the relationship between the joint velocities and the end-effector velocities.
 The computed Jacobian object provides: